swestmoreland/scormcloud-api-wrapper/README.md

  * `newid` - The new id to assign to this learner.
  * `email` - The email of the learner.

+#### getPostbackInfo(regid, callback)

+This method provides a way to retrieve the postback attributes that were set with `createRegistration` or `updatePostbackInfo` calls.
+See [Registration Postbacks](https://cloud.scorm.com/docs/advanced/postback.html).

+Parameters:

+ * `regid` - The unique identifier for the registration.
+ * `callback`

+#### updatePostbackInfo(regid, postbackUrl, options, callback)

+This method provides a way to update the postback settings for a registration created with the `createRegistration` call.
+If you wish to change an authenticated postback to an unauthenticated postback, call this method with only a url specified.

+Parameters:

+ * `regid` - The unique identifier for the registration.
+ * `postbackUrl` - URL for registation results to be posted to.
+ * `options` - Object with optional parameters; see options below.
+ * `callback`

+Options:

+ * `authtype` - Optional parameter to specify how to authorize against the given postbackurl, can be “form” or “httpbasic”.
+ * `urlname` - You can optionally specify a login name to be used for credentials when posting to the URL specified in postbackurl.
+ * `urlpass` - If credentials for the postbackurl are provided, this must be included, it is the password to be used in authorizing the postback of data to the URL specified by postbackurl.
+ * `resultsformat` - This parameter allows you to specify a level of detail in the information that is posted back while the course is being taken.
+It may be one of three values: “course” (course summary), “activity” (activity summary, or “full” (full detail), and is set to “course” by default.

+#### deletePostbackInfo(regid, callback)

+Clear postback settings so that registration results no longer invoke a postback url.

+Parameters:

+ * `regid` - The unique identifier for the registration.
+ * `callback`

+#### testRegistrationPostbackUrl(postbackUrl, options, callback)

+This method provides a way to test a URL for posting registration results back to, as they would be posted when using the postbackurl in the createRegistration call.
+When called, an example registration result will be posted to the URL given, or else an error will be reported regarding why the post failed.

+Parameters:

+ * `postbackUrl` - URL for registation results to be posted to.
+ * `options` - Object with optional parameters; see options below.
+ * `callback`

+Options:

+ * `authtype` - Optional parameter to specify how to authorize against the given postbackurl, can be “form” or “httpbasic”.
+ * `urlname` - You can optionally specify a login name to be used for credentials when posting to the URL specified in postbackurl.
+ * `urlpass` - If credentials for the postbackurl are provided, this must be included, it is the password to be used in authorizing the postback of data to the URL specified by postbackurl.
+ * `resultsformat` - This parameter allows you to specify a level of detail in the information that is posted back while the course is being taken.
+It may be one of three values: “course” (course summary), “activity” (activity summary, or “full” (full detail), and is set to “course” by default.

 ### Invitation Service

 #### createInvitation(courseid, public, [options], callback)